abd-afeez-frexim/hacker-bay-backend-task/README.md

 The second endpoint accepts a json object and a json patch object.
 The patch is then apllied on the json object and the readjusted json is returned.

-The third point accepts an image url and return a thumbnail version of the image
+The third point accepts an image url and return a thumbnail version of the image.